Skip to main content

 #2ranking for the University of Tartu in Emerging Europe and Central Asia

-Estonia’s education system has been named the best in Europe by The Times as focus is set on digital skills – and there is resounding success.
+Estonia’s education system has been named the best in Europe by The Times.
+Its focus is on digital skills, and the results are resounding.

-Estonia has numerous educational institutions offering higher education.
-The University of Tartu is the largest university in Estonia and also one of the oldest universities in northern Europe.
-The University of Tartu ranks 2nd in the QS World University Rankings in Emerging Europe and Central Asia.
+Estonia has 18 educational institutions offering higher education.
+The University of Tartu is Estonia’s largest university and one of the oldest universities in northern Europe.
+It ranks second in the QS World University Rankings in Emerging Europe and Central Asia.

-Tallinn University of Technology (TalTech) is the flagship of Estonian engineering and technology education and has one of the most modern campuses in Europe.
-The campus is also home to more than 200 high-tech companies (e.g. Skype).
+Tallinn University of Technology (TalTech) is the flagship of Estonian engineering and technology education.
+It has one of the most modern campuses in Europe and is home to more than 200 high-tech companies (e.g., Skype).

 All students with senior secondary education or equal foreign qualifications have the right to apply for a place in a higher education institution.
 The standard period of study in professional higher education is three to four years.
-At a university, higher education can be acquired at three levels: Bachelor´s, Master´s, and Doctoral studies.
+Higher education can be acquired at three levels: Bachelor´s, Master´s, and Doctoral studies.
 Bachelor´s study is three to four years, Master´s study is one to two years, and Doctoral study is three to four years.
+There are around 44,000+ students and 9,000 graduates yearly.

 Facts and figures about the Estonian higher and vocational education system can be found via Statistics Estonia.